BI-PARTISAN MULTI-FAITH

 With Institute for Digital Humanity; Institute for Aesthetic Advocacy; Guns Down, Love Up; Protect Minnesota;

-The Digital Archive of Literacy Narratives (Ohio State, Portland State, George State); and the Pittsburgh University Prison Writing Project.“Plugging In: Race, Technology, and Surveillance
+The Digital Archive of Literacy Narratives (Ohio State, Portland State, George State); and the Pittsburgh University Prison Writing Project.

 Workshop for Advocates and Educators.”